Proto:Star Fox Adventures/Dinosaur Planet

 - Krystal is fully playable throughout the game, rather than only being playable in the prologue.

-Sabre's eyes animate properly on both models, but neither of them blink despite the textures for his blink animation still being in the ROM.
-Both models also have a bug which causes an overlay on Sabre's sword (which is a separate model) to go solid white most of the time, except when it briefly flickers back to its proper texturing during very specific combinations of viewing angles, player coordinates, and weather conditions.
+Sabre's models each have some issues: his pupils animate properly in both, but he doesn't blink despite the frames for this animation being referenced in the model.
+The models also have a bug that causes Sabre's sword (which is a separate model) to turn white most of the time, occasionally flickering back to normal under unpredictable circumstances.

 81021780 0C02 81021782 6CC1 81021784 0000 81021786 0000 8109B304 240E 8109B306 0007 8109B308 108E 8109B30A 0003 8109B30C 240E 8109B30E 0008 8109B310 148E 8109B312 0002 8109B314 0000 8109B316 0000 8109B318 2404 8109B31A 0009 8109B31C 0800 8109B31E 5F57 8109B320 0004 8109B322 2023

 The game contains a Scarab counter which is normally disabled.
 It can be re-enabled with the following GameShark code: 805C4D66 0008.

 Krazoa Language Icons

 The game contains 26 16x16px glyph icons grouped with the rest of the HUD graphics.
 Higher-resolution versions of these symbols also appear in the Krazoa shrines' entry corridor wall murals, making it clear that they're stylised alphabetical characters based closely off their Latin alphabet counterparts.